azimonti/MNIST-classification/README.md

 Performance: Despite running for 3000 generations, the accuracy remains low, around 30%.
 This slow convergence is expected because Genetic Algorithms are not well-suited for optimizing neural networks on tasks like MNIST digit classification, where gradient-based methods such as SGD are more effective.

 The program not only highlights the limitations of Genetic Algorithms for efficient convergence on tasks like MNIST training but also serves as a demonstration of how to use my library, which can be applied to other tasks more suited for GA or where SGD is not applicable, such as simulating interactions in a game.

+## Contributing

+Contributions to the MNIST Classification project are welcome.
+Whether it's through submitting bug reports, proposing new features, or contributing to the code, your help is appreciated.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or want to get in touch regarding the project, please open an issue or contact the repository maintainers directly through GitHub.